-"Carly Boyd is an every day hero.
-From the outside you would never be able to tell that she suffers agonizing pain from lupus daily.
-She is a full time student finishing her Masters degree, an incredibly hard worker, full time cat and tortoise mom, and all the while planning her own wedding amidst a worldwide pandemic.
+"Carly Boyd is an everyday hero.
+From the outside, you would never be able to tell that she suffers agonizing pain from lupus daily.
+She is a full-time student finishing her Master's degree, an incredibly hard worker, full-time cat & tortoise mom, and all the while planning her own wedding amidst a worldwide pandemic.
 Nothing can bring this woman down.
-Her joy and positive outlook on life is contagious to all those around her.
-She is the definition of true strength, pure beauty, and anyone with who gets the privilege of knowing her will be forever better because of it." - Jessica Hallahan
+Her joy and positive outlook on life are contagious to all those around her.
+She is the definition of true strength, pure beauty, and anyone with who gets the privilege of knowing her will be forever better because of it."

 I was first diagnosed with lupus in 1982.
 My family was behind to meet my health challenge each day.
 But when you have someone behind you telling you that you can do it, it makes it a "Little Easier".
 It hasn't been an easy road but I'm proud of the steps I've taken so that I can help others newly diagnosed about how they too can accomplish their dreams.